mila-iqia/blocks/docs/create_your_own_brick.rst

           [ 40.]]...)]

-Actually it was not even necessary to create a custom brick for this particular operation as blocks always have a brick, called :class:``Parallel``, that applies the same brick to several inputs.
-In our case the brick we want to apply to our two inputs is a :class:``Linear`` brick with no bias:
+Actually it was not even necessary to create a custom brick for this particular operation as blocks has a brick, called :class:``Parallel``, which applies the same prototype brick to several inputs.
+In our case the prototype brick we want to apply to our two inputs is a :class:``Linear`` brick with no
+bias:

    >>> parallel3 = Parallel(
    ...     prototype=Linear(use_bias=False),